Estimated reading time: 12 minutes

 I know, right?

 Who wouldn’t do that?

-Well, it was all these little extra miles that helped us to save money so we could be where we are today, debt-free.
+Well, all these little extra miles helped us save money so we could be where we are today, debt-free.

 Shifting The Way We Planned To Use Our Money

 We were always thinking ahead whenever it came to earning and saving money.